 - You want a mid-size family SUV: the Victoris is on sale now, or wait for the Grand Vitara facelift if you prefer that badge.
 Need three rows?
 See best 7-seater cars in India.

-- You want a premium hatchback: the Baleno facelift is a short wait, but the current Baleno is already a fine buy.
+- You want a premium hatchback: the Baleno facelift (around October) is a short wait, but the current Baleno is already a fine buy.

 Buy now or wait?
 A simple way to decide